Identification

 If swallowed, seek medical advice immediately and show this container or label.
 Keep person warm and at rest.
 Do NOT induce vomiting.

-Seek immediate medical advice for eye contact or ingestion.
+Seek immediate medical advice for eye contact or if swallowed.
 Contact poison treatment specialist immediately if large quantities have been ingested or inhaled.

 Medical Treatment